human-nature-lab/breadboard-website/docs/v/2.4.0/scripting/event-bus.md

 The most common use-case will be sending messages back and forth to a single player.
 There are some convenience functions on the player node to help with this process.

 #### Script engine
-In the script engine add some code to listen for and respond to chat messages
+In the script engine add a message handler to handle chat messages.
 ```groovy

 def player = g.getVertex(playerId)